schmich/hearthstone-card-images/README.md

 ## License

-All card images and names copyright © Blizzard Entertainment, Inc.
+All card images and names copyright © Blizzard Entertainment, Inc. Hearthstone® is a registered trademark of Blizzard Entertainment, Inc. Hearthstone Card Images is not affiliated or associated with or endorsed by Hearthstone® or Blizzard Entertainment, Inc.

 All else copyright © 2016 Chris Schmich
 MIT License.
 See [LICENSE](LICENSE) for details.